 Duke dermatologists diagnose and treat contact dermatitis, a skin inflammation, irritation, or allergic reaction that occurs following exposure to a specific substance.
 The reaction can result from exposure to everyday items like shampoo, clothing, cosmetics, jewelry, and gloves.
 Or it can result from substances you're exposed to in your workplace.
 We use the latest techniques to identify the cause of your allergic reaction.
 Our goal is to determine the cause of your condition, relieve your symptoms, and help you prevent future outbreaks.

 Duke Health offers locations throughout the Triangle.
 Find one near you.

-Checks your skin’s appearance and includes a thorough evaluation of your potential exposure to irritants or allergens at home or work.
+The doctor checks your skin’s appearance and does a thorough evaluation of your potential exposure to irritants or allergens at home or work.

 Identifies the source of skin reaction, especially if you experience repeated and long-lasting occurrences of contact dermatitis.
 Small amounts of potential allergens are applied to adhesive patches, which are placed on your back.
 Your skin’s reaction to the substances is examined for possible allergies over several days.
 For your convenience, we usually perform patch testing during your first visit.
 The week-long patch test process typically involves three visits to our office.

 Why Choose Duke

 Our dermatologists are among a small number in the U.S. with advanced specialty training in occupational and environmental medicine.
 We have the expertise to evaluate and manage care for work-related skin problems.